smudge/decks/railsconf-2022/slides.md

 CLICK

 And of course, none of this is actually based in any kind of reality.
-Like, this is a terrible simulation.
+Like, this is a terrible simulation, and you shouldn't use it for anything.

 But it resulted in

 CLICK